 The idea contest is divided into the following phases:

-1. Call for proposals (mid of September) accompanied by an information workshop
+1. Call for proposals accompanied by an information workshop (August, 24)

-3. Submitters of preselected ideas get the opportunity to participate in workshops to develop their ideas and exploitation planning (1 day) with the support of external experts (23rd or 26th October);
+3. Submitters of preselected ideas get the opportunity to participate in workshops to develop their ideas and exploitation planning (1 day) with the support of external experts (September, 11)

 4. Presentation of further developed ideas based on predefined templates, evaluation by jury; Awarding (at the end of the workshop day)